 The current corporate design of Ruhr University Bochum is already 15 years old.
 The requirements for communication and design have changed considerably in the meantime: Digital formats, accessibility and a clear visual language now play a central role.

-The brand Ruhr University Bochum (RUB) remain clearly recognizable and easily identifiable.
+The brand Ruhr University Bochum (RUB) remains clearly recognizable and easily identifiable.
 In discussions with representatives of all status groups, it has emerged that RUB wants to appear more self-confident, more varied and more flexible.

 The new corporate design should ensure the following points: